Feature teams structure offers many benefits when applied in software development projects. It promotes innovation, but also helps to reduce wastes.

 We also regularly work on optimising our processes and structures to catch up with a demanding complexity of new systems to be built.
-Following this path, we discovered in the recent time that features teams based structure is one of the best Agile team structure for our software development projects.
+Following this path, we discovered in the recent time that feature teams based structure is one of the best Agile team structure for our software development projects.

 We quickly understood that our approach isn’t optimal for every project we led.
 Sometimes it can be associated with such drawbacks as time-waste caused by hands-off and reduced communication, implicated by misunderstandings between specialists gathered around different layers.